-This ClipArt gallery offers 381 illustrations of several types of grasses and grains, many of which are grown agriculturally for consumer use.
+The Grasses and Grains ClipArt gallery offers 423 illustrations of various types of grasses and grains, many of which are grown agriculturally for consumer use.

 All illustrations in the ClipArt ETC collection are line drawings.
 If you are looking for color photographs of grasses, please visit the ClipPix ETC website.